bghani/BirdNET_embeddings/README.md

 # Generate BirdNET Embeddings

-This script generates BirdNET embeddings for all sound files located in a specified input directory (wav/mp3 files).
-The embeddings are saved in a specified output directory, making it easy to process large batches of audio data for further analysis or machine learning applications.
+This script generates BirdNET embeddings for all sound files located in a specified source directory (wav/mp3 files).
+The embeddings are saved in a specified target directory, making it easy to process large batches of audio data for further analysis or machine learning applications.

 ## Installation